Rathcoole ambush: Background

-After the railway line leading to Millstreet had been cut by the IRA in several different places, the Auxiliary Division's L Company stationed in Mount Leader House were forced to travel in convoys to the railway station in Banteer to collect their supplies.
+After the railway line leading to Millstreet had been cut by the IRA in several different places, the Auxiliary Division's L Company stationed in Mount Leader House was forced to travel in convoys to the railway station in Banteer to collect their supplies.
 Each convoy was escorted by armoured cars with the Crossley tenders each carrying a Lewis gun to provide further protection.
 As many roads and bridges in the area had been sabotaged by the IRA, the only route the Auxiliaries could take was the Millstreet–Banteer road.
 In May, following a meeting by the leaders of the 2nd Cork Brigade's Millstreet battalion, the republicans decided to ambush the convoy.

-After monitoring the route for 12 days and recording the Auxiliaries movements, the IRA noticed that the size and strength of the convoy could vary each trip, with the smallest composed of 2 Crossley tenders carrying 20 personnel and the largest consisting of 6 vehicles and 40 men.
+After monitoring the route for 12 days and recording the Auxiliaries' movements, the IRA noticed that the size and strength of the convoy could vary each trip, with the smallest composed of 2 Crossley tenders carrying 20 personnel and the largest consisting of 6 vehicles and 40 men.
 Due to the presence of armoured cars and the possibility of facing a British convoy at full strength, the IRA decided to use mines for the operation.
-As armoured cars were beginning to see more extensive use by Crown forces, the column had been training their men throughout the Spring in the manufacturing and deployment of mines as a means of countering them.
+As armoured cars were beginning to see more extensive use by Crown forces, the column had been training its men throughout the Spring in the manufacturing and deployment of mines as a means of countering them.
 16 June was chosen as the day for the attack as the republicans believed the British would make two trips that day.
 It was also decided that they would only attack the second convoy returning in the evening, as the setting sun would allow the column to successfully withdraw.

 The IRA chose a site along the Millstreet−Banteer road about a mile from the village of Rathcoole.
 The site gave the IRA an advantageous position; to the south of the road was an elevated position, which could provide the volunteers with natural cover, and a pine wood that would allow them to observe the Auxiliaries without being spotted.

 On 14 June, the IRA commanders sent messages to the brigade's other battalions in Newmarket, Kanturk, Mallow and Charleville requesting that they send all available men to the Rathcoole area.
-After the battalions had assembled the following day, the IRA force commanded by Paddy O'Brien numbered 140 men armed with rifles, shotguns and a Hotchkiss machine gun.
+After the battalions had assembled the following day, the IRA force commanded by Paddy O'Brien numbered upwards of 140 men armed with rifles, shotguns and a Hotchkiss machine gun.
 Parts of the column also worked on creating barricades which were to be used as road blocks once the engagement commenced.